Chiano Conti

 Pairings

-Roasted or casserole meat dishes with Mediterranean aromas, venison and game, hard or semi-hard aged cheeses.
+Roast or casserole meat dishes with Mediterranean aromas, game and venison, mature hard or semi-hard cheeses.